 Agata was a maiden who suffered for her faith.
 She refused to marry a Roman official.
 For that, the officers of Roman law put her into a brothel, cut her breasts away, and made an attempt to execute her.

-Her breasts grew back, and a volcanic eruption interrupted the execution.
+According to the legend, her breasts grew back, and a volcanic eruption interrupted the execution.
 Angered by this, the Romans threw Agata into prison.
 There, she eventually died.

 One interesting curiosity in the church is a fresco made by contemporary witnesses.
 It depicts events during the volcanic eruption in Catania in 1669.